0cjs/sedoc/git/tips.md

       git rm --cached -r .
       git clean -fdx

+* Use `git repack -adk` to pack unreachable objects that are not yet ready to prune.
+The default packs (by `gc` or otherwise) leave these loose, and as individual files they can eat a lot more space than they would packed.
+  (Sometimes there's a 100× difference in disk space use.)

 * To identify large objects ([so-10622293]), in a few ways:

       git gc              # Get all commits into a packfile